lifecompartmentalized/lifecompartmentalized.github.io/content/posts/relayRace.md

 Now that I am more aware of how I operate, my goal is to be able to take a step back from the compartment that I currently am in to be able to have a broader picture of my life.
 In the year and two months I've been in therapy, my awareness has increased dramatically, but I still have a long way to go.
-The hardest part has been accepting that I am a team rather than the solo runner I always thought I was.
+One of the hardest parts has been accepting that I am a team rather than the solo runner I always thought I was.